Emulator Issues #12324

 And is this problem really just related to the Matrix.h-file?

-Updated by Billiard26 about 2 years ago
+Updated by Billiard26 almost 3 years ago

 There appears to be nothing to fix on Dolphin's end.
 This was identified as a compiler bug that has been since fixed.